 Including dry fruits and nuts in kids diet is very crucial and if they are fussy to eat dry fruits as such, these laddus are your best bet.

 You can totally customize them and add your preferred nuts like cashew nuts, dried fruits and flavorings.
 Use this recipe as base and build your own as per your liking.

 Few more healthy snack box choices for kids are roasted makhana, peanut chikki, roasted cashews, millet cookies, whole wheat pizza crackers etc.

 Dry fruits laddu are one of my go to snack to make for my daughter and she loves it too.
 These are very similar to energy balls or bliss balls.

 Just that energy balls or bliss balls found in USA or other countries have flavor variations like coffee or chocolate.
 Indian dry fruit laddu is mostly flavored with cardamom and nutmeg.

 These dry fruit laddus are a top favorite at home.
 I make them very often especially during winters.
 There are few snacks like atta ladoo, ragi ladoo, raab, panjiri, besan ladoo I make during winters to build up immunity.
 While these sweet treats are good year around, they are especially great during winters.

 With all the sweetness from dates, figs and richness from nuts, you don’t need to add any sugar or ghee or oil in this recipe.
 Dates and figs also act as binding agent in this recipe.
-So this dry fruit laddu is vegan, gluten free, refined sugar free.
+So this dry fruits laddu is vegan, gluten free, no sugar no jaggery recipe